KevinMarquette/kevinmarquette.github.io/_posts/2018-03-03-Powershell-Using-a-NuGet-server-for-a-PSRepository.md

 Make sure you save that `$apiKey`.
 We will need it in later examples.

-I'm running this on my Windows 10 system so I had to make sure my local docker was set to run linux containers.
+I'm running this on my Windows 10 system so I had to make sure my local Docker was set to run linux containers.

 # Register this repository

 Now that our server is running, we need to register it as a repository.
-The docker run command mapped port 80 to port 5000 on our localhost.
+The `docker run` command mapped port 80 to port 5000 on our localhost.

     Import-Module PowerShellGet